MicrosoftDocs/visualstudio-docs/docs/debugger/error-sql-can-t-find-ssdebugps.md

 If you can locate a copy of ssdebugps.dll, you can copy it onto the [!INCLUDE[sqprsqlong](../debugger/includes/sqprsqlong_md.md)] machine.
 If present, the file will be in the directory \Program Files\ Common Files\Microsoft Shared\SQL Debugging.
 You might find it on another [!INCLUDE[sqprsqlong](../debugger/includes/sqprsqlong_md.md)] machine, or on a machine that has Visual Studio 2005 installed.

-## To copy SSDEBUGPS.dll onto the SQL Server 2005 machine
+To copy SSDEBUGPS.dll onto the SQL Server 2005 machine:

 1. Copy the file to the directory with the same name and path on the [!INCLUDE[sqprsqlong](../debugger/includes/sqprsqlong_md.md)] machine.